28 Liberty Street: Site

 28 Liberty Street is on the northern half of a city block bounded to the west by Nassau Street, to the north by Liberty Street, to the east by William Street, and to the south by Pine Street.
 Its plaza is on the southeastern portion of the site, while the southwestern portion is occupied by 20 Pine Street, which had been Chase Manhattan Bank's previous headquarters.
 The tower and the plaza cover 2.5 acre in total.
 The site slopes down to the north so the plaza is at the elevation of Pine Street, while Liberty Street is one story beneath the plaza; there are five basements under the plaza.
 There are stairs leading down the east side of the plaza to Cedar Street.

-Within 28 Liberty Street's immediate surroundings are the Federal Reserve Bank of New York Building to the north; the Chamber of Commerce Building and Liberty Tower to the northwest; 140 Broadway to the west; and the Equitable Building to the southwest.
+Within 28 Liberty Street's immediate surroundings are the Federal Reserve Bank of New York Building to the north; the Chamber of Commerce Building and Liberty Tower to the northwest; 140 Broadway to the west; the Equitable Building to the southwest; and the Down Town Association, 56 Pine Street, and 70 Pine Street to the east.
 The public plaza faces Federal Hall National Memorial to the southwest and 40 Wall Street to the south.
 The building's concourse has a direct entrance to the Wall Street station of the New York City Subway.
 There are also connections to Wall Street and to Broad Street via passageways underground.